This post is also available in: Nederlands

 This is the fun part!
 Figuring out where you want to go is lovely!
 Sit behind your laptop or read travel magazines/blogs that inspire you to go somewhere.
 You might not want to go to one destination, maybe you want to go everywhere, like us!

 Choose at least one destination, the one where you want to start.
 Maybe this is a destination where you can go for a good price.

 TIP: Use Skyscanner to find a cheap destination.
 Fill in the month you like to leave and fill in you want to go anywhere.
 Let Skyscanner decide on your first destination by giving you the cheapest tickets!

 Assuming that you want to go to a faraway destination, it is nice to book accommodation for your first 2 or 3 nights.
 There is nothing better than stepping out of the plane after a long flight knowing where you need to go.

 Besides, it is good to have a little rest in these first days.
 Destress and let it all sink in!
 You chased your dreams and now that big trip is finally happening!
 So, relax, get over that annoying jet leg and explore your first destination!

 TIP: Booking.com offers accommodation all around the world.
 From luxury apartments to backpackers hostels and even campsites.
 Fill in a city or a country and find the best or cheapest accommodation options.

 Check your destination

 Are you excited!?
 I bet you are!
 I mean, you know where you are going and you have something to look forward to!
-But, did you already check your destination?
+But, did you already check out your destination?